 Central Florida

-The central strip of the state that extends from the Gulf Coast to the Atlantic covers Zone 9a and 9b.
-Zone 9b includes the cities of Tampa, Lakeland, and Orlando.
-Zone 9a includes Ocala and Gainesville, as well as Jacksonville.
+The central strip of the state that extends from the Gulf Coast to the Atlantic covers Zone 9b and 10a.
+Zone 10a includes the cities of Tampa and Orlando, while some of the more inland areas remain in 9b.
+Ocala and Gainesville are in 9a.
+Jacksonville is in zone 9b.

 Even though Jacksonville is technically located in the north of the state, its proximity to the coast means a warmer climate.
 Keep track of the different microclimates in your garden and adjust as needed to meet those conditions.